How to clean a patio without a pressure washer - 5 quick and easy ways to rid of dirt and grime

 2. Use washing-up liquid and water

-You should never underestimate the power of washing-up liquid and water.
+Whether you're opting for a general clean or looking to prepare your patio for winter, you should never underestimate the power of washing-up liquid and water.
 Sometimes, the simplest of products can make the biggest difference, and that’s why some experts swear by using washing-up liquid and warm water to clean a patio without a pressure washer.
+In fact, it may be worth installing an outdoor hot water tap for this.

 Steven Bell, the managing director of Paving Shopper, explains, 'Washing up liquid mixed with warm water makes an excellent patio cleaner because it is designed to dissolve oil and grease.
 Create your own soap solution by adding a few squeezes of lemon-scented dish soap or washing up liquid to a bucket of warm water.
 The citrus smell is an added bonus!
 Scrub the sudsy mixture over the entire area with a stiff brush, then rinse clean.'